 A: These works require of a pianist a deep immersion in the intricacies of the composer’s craft and a deep commitment to the emotional world projected in each piece.
 Professor Berman brings both immersion and commitment to his playing.
 He also brings a firm sense of clarity with respect to large-scale structure.
 He does not “lose” his listeners, but guides them through the unfolding of each piece.

-Faculty pianist and Horowitz Piano Series Artistic Director Boris Berman performs an all-Brahms program featuring the composer’s late piano works, Opp.
+Faculty pianist and Horowitz Piano Series Artistic Director Boris Berman performs an all-Brahms program featuring the composer's late piano works, Opp.
 116-119, on Wednesday, Sept.
 27, at 7:30 pm, in Morse Recital Hall.
 Associate Professor of Music History Paul Berry will give a pre-concert talk at 6:30 pm in the Blocker Room.
-Learn more and purchase tickets.